Spin-Mediated Mott Excitons: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Eugene Demler, Immanuel Bloch, Andrew Allocca, and Zachary Raines for stimulating discussions and suggestions.
-This work was supported by the NSF Physics Frontier Center at the Joint Quantum Institute, the NSF DMR-1613029 and US-ARO contracts W911NF1310172 (T.-S.H), NRC Research Associateship award at the National Institute of Standards and Technology (CLB), AFOSR-MURI FA9550-16-1-0323 (M.H.), DOE-BES award DESC0001911 and the Simons Foundation (V.G.).
+We would like to thank Eugene Demler, Immanuel Bloch, Andrew Allocca, Zachary Raines, Yang-Zhi Chou, Fabian Grudst, and Annabelle Bohrdt for stimulating discussions and suggestions.
+This work was supported by the NSF Physics Frontier Center at the Joint Quantum Institute, the NSF DMR-1613029 and US-ARO contracts W911NF1310172 (T.-S.H), W911NF2010232, NRC Research Associateship award at the National Institute of Standards and Technology (CLB), AFOSR-MURI FA9550-16-1-0323 (M.H.), DOE-BES award DESC0001911 (V.G.) and the Simons Foundation.
 M.H. \& V.G. acknowledge the hospitality of KITP-UCSB, which is supported in part by Grant No. NSF PHY-1748958.